TakyiuLo/backend-graphql-psql/README.md

 - Test Prisma and Apollo
 - Make sure it does what it suppose to do
 - Trail and errors, again and again
+- Might import RedisDB as caching or just a regualar caching

 #### How to deploy